otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 export default router;
 ```

-- **Named Export:** A module can have multiple named exports.
+- Named Export: A module can have multiple named exports.
 They are imported with curly braces.
-Refer to the example in the **Institution Router** section.
+Refer to the example in the Institution Router section.

-When should I use **default exports** vs. **named exports**?
+When should I use default exports vs. named exports?

-- Use **default exports** when you want to export a single value from a module.
+- Use default exports when you want to export a single value from a module.
 It makes the import statement cleaner and more concise.
-- Use **named exports** when you want to export multiple values from a module.
+- Use named exports when you want to export multiple values from a module.
 It allows for more flexibility and clarity in the import statements.

 ---